|Art Gallery||Tons of pics & vids, lots of categories, some fun original pictorials and some full-length TV specials|

 And, while I wouldn't claim my collection of web videos (in the Art Gallery) is any better than the next, I can almost guarantee you've never seen anything quite like Doc's Bag O' Clips.

-And, I suppose by definition alone, my History's Mysteries section is full of unique goodies.
-I particularly like the one about Magellan.
+And I suppose, by definition alone, my History's Mysteries section is full of unique goodies.
+I particularly like the one about Magellan and the one about World War II.